darkwizz/Daily-Helper/README.md

 4) Login => fake@mail.com
    Password => fake_pwd

-   Now there is a Data Layer mock, that returns these User only.
+   Now there is a Data Layer mock, that returns this User only.
 5) Test Daily Helper work;